gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 It's not the same as the original one...🤔 and yeah that's the whole point, the difference is $1.8310546892053026e-06$.
 And kids, this is why we are not doing ~~drugs~~ equality checks with floats.

-As nother experiment we can take $16bits$ from the fraction of $x$ and play around with it, "simulate" how the value changes as we change these bits.
+As another experiment we can take $16bits$ from the fraction of $x$ and play around with it, "simulate" how the value changes as we change these bits.
 Randomly doing this $1000$ times yields the following plot:

 <img src="https://gaborvecsei.github.io/assets/images/blog/nn_steganography/fp32_modification_randomly.png" width="400" alt="">